The agency has taken to social media to showcase the dangerous, hilarious, and often weird, things confiscated from travelers.

 A 94-year-old man attempted to enter the checkpoint at LaGuardia Airport (LGA) with a loaded .38 caliber revolver clipped to his belt.

 Thousands of knives are discovered in carry-on bags every year, some of which are deliberately concealed.
 Other choice items include an intert Claymore land mine (yes, a land mine), homemade explosives, novelty weapons, and cane swords.

-Click through the slideshow to see the wild items that caught the TSA’s eye.
+Scroll through to see the wild items that caught the TSA's eye.

 1. Medieval Flail